Elemental-IRCd/elemental-ircd/README.md

 # Elemental-IRCd

+# This is the IRCHighway branch.
+This will not link to other Elemental-IRCd instances without the specific patches in this version.

 **Elemental-IRCd** is a high performance, lightweight, and scalable IRC daemon.
 It is a fork of the now-defunct ShadowIRCD and seeks to continue in the direction ShadowIRCD was headed.